saikyun/vajer/QnA.md

 Next up is creating a window and stuff like that. :)

 I'll have to check my kickstart-sdl repo to see what should be done next.

+### Do I want def, or let, or something let-like that can hande errors etc?

+# TODO: I probably need to solve running transform on arguments of function calls.

+# TODO: I need to know types of ast nodes

+It seems that for SDL to work on macos, I'm going to need while loops and void if-statements.
+Gotta fix that then!